MarlonWiss2212/vue-directives/Readme.md

 ### Contribute to this project by creating a Fork of this Repository
 First of you will create a fork of this Repo.
 After that you might either want to implement a new **feature**, **bugfix** or a new **hotfix**
 - for new features please create a feature/** branch.
-After implementation create a PR into dev branch for your new feature
+  - After implementation create a PR into dev branch for your new feature
 - for new bugfixes please create a fix/** branch.
-After implementation create a PR into dev branch for your bugfix
+  - After implementation create a PR into dev branch for your bugfix
 - for hotfixes please use the hotfix branch.
-After implementation create a PR into main branch for your new hotfix
+  - After implementation create a PR into main branch for your new hotfix

 ### Git Flow:
 <img src="./public/gitflow.svg">

+#### Pull Request Merging Strategy
+- Squash merging for (this is set as github rule):
+    - feature/** -> dev
+    - fix/** -> dev
+- Merge commits for (cannot be set github rule):
+    - stage -> main
+    - hotfix -> main
+    - dev -> stage

 ### Common commands:
 ```bash